bcoin-org/bcoin-org.github.io/guides-markdown/cltv.md

 // Convert the coinbase output to a Coin object
-// In reality you might get these coins from a wallet. const coin = Coin.fromTX(cb, 0, -1);
+// In reality you might get these coins from a wallet.
+// `fromTX` will take an output from a previous
+// tx and turn it into a coin object
+// (the second param is the index of the target UTXO) const coin = Coin.fromTX(cb, 0, -1);

 // 5) Setup the redeeming transaction